 Dr Thomas’ appointment at The Royal Children’s Hospital, Melbourne as part of the hand and microsurgeons sees him involved in the multidisciplinary team to treat Obstetric Brachial Plexus Palsy.

 Obstetric Brachial Plexus Palsy affects the messages the brain tries to send through the nerves to the arm.
-The baby may have muscle weakness, not be able to move their arm and muscle wastage will occur if left untreated.
-The babies’ sensitivity to heat and or pain may also be impacted.
+The baby may have muscle weakness and not be able to move their arm.
+The baby’s sensitivity to heat and or pain may also be impacted.
+Muscle wastage will occur if left untreated.

-- As a child grows there may be muscle or tendons transfers around the shoulder, elbow, wrist and hand that can assist function.
+- As a child grows there may be muscle or tendon transfers around the shoulder, elbow, wrist and hand that can assist function

 About the procedure

 Surgery is performed under general anaesthetic.
 Nerves that require reconstruction are carefully resected, and replaced by spare nerves from the leg(s) as nerve grafts.
 Nerve transfers may also be performed instead of or as well as nerve grafting.

 What to expect after the procedure

 Following the recovery from the surgical procedure, a comprehensive physiotherapy program will take place to optimise the recovery chances.